Tinny (musician)

-Nii Addo Quaynor (born January 19, 1982), better known by his stage name Tinny, is a Ghanaian Rapper.
-He was born in Osu, Ghana to Mr. Ricky Tetteh Quaynor and Naa Badu Quaynor.
-He is the last-born of their six children.
-At the early age of eight, by singing and rapping at parties and funfairs, he got into the music industry.
-In 1994, he started performing at Fun-World, an entertainment program which was organized every Sunday at the National Theatre (Accra).
+Nii Addo Quaynor (born January 19, 1982), better known by his stage name Tinny, is a Ghanaian rapper.
+At age eight, by singing and rapping at parties and funfairs, he got into the music industry.
+In 1994, he started performing at Fun-World, an entertainment program that was organized every Sunday at the National Theatre (Accra).
 He has released five studio albums since his debut.

 Early life

-Tinny was born Tinny Nii Addo Quaynor and grew up in the neighborhood of Osu and La both in Accra, Ghana.
-Young Tinny had his primary education at the Osu Home School and then went to Hepter International School at Akim Oda.
-He then went on to Osu Salem JSS and then proceeded to Okuapeman Secondary School for his secondary education.
-He was the entertainment prefect while he was at Okuapeman Secondary School and he organised shows for the students, as well as performed for them.
-He is the best friend of an artist known as RAP TWO.
+Tinny was born Tinny Nii Addo Quaynor in Osu, Ghana to Ricky Tetteh Quaynor and Naa Badu Quaynor.
+He is the last born of their six children.
+Tinny grew up in the neighborhood of Osu and La, both in Accra, Ghana.

+Tinny had his primary education at the Osu Home School and then went to Hepter International School at Akim Oda.
+He went to Osu Salem JSS and then to Okuapeman School for his secondary education.
+He was the entertainment prefect at Okuapeman School and he organized shows for the students, as well as performed for them.

 Music career

 1994-1998: From Black Nature to Nature and Agony

 In his early years, Tinny took up his first stage name Black Nature.
 He performed at various entertainment shows with that name.
-While he was in Osu Salem JSS, he joined forces with two of his friends, Salam and Buke, who called themselves "Black Agony" as a duo, and formed a whole new a group called "Nature and Agony".
-This group was managed by Tinny's father, Mr. Ricky Tetteh Quaynor.
+While he was in Osu Salem JSS, he joined forces with two of his friends, Salam and Buke, who called themselves "Black Agony" as a duo, and formed a whole new group called "Nature and Agony".
+This group was managed by Tinny's father, Ricky Tetteh Quaynor.
 They performed at by then very popular teenage music shows such as Kiddafest and Fun-World.
 However, Agony did not like the idea of Tinny's father managing them thus, they left the group.
 Tinny then went solo to perform at ‘Ecstasy Promotions’ where he chalked the 1st position.
 When he got to Okuapeman Secondary School, his dad booked sessions for him with Hammer of The Last Two which landed him into being part of the Last 2 family as a 'foot soldier'.